jsfn-run/core/README.md

 | buffer      | Buffer       |
 | - not set - | undefined    |

+If not set, the request data won't be read from stream.
+Use `request.on('data')` and `request.on('end')` to read the input in the action.

 #### response output (via output.send(response))

 | output type | response body |